Response to Climate Change

 Basic Concept

 The Tsubaki Group addresses a variety of issues through its Environmental Philosophy of contributing to the “development of a sustainable society” by generating environmental value and economic value through manufacturing.
 In particular, the need to respond to changes in the environment is a high priority matter in the Tsubaki Group’s medium- and long-term management plans.
+The Group has joined together and is working to achieve the long-term target of “striving to limit the rise in global average temperatures since the industrial revolution to 1.5°C, and keeping it well below 2°C” that was established by international consensus in the Paris Agreement.

-Information Disclosure in accordance with the TCFD
+Information Disclosure in Accordance with the TCFD

 As environmental concerns persist, the Tsubaki Group is working to reduce its CO2 emissions and other greenhouse gas emissions.